-Programs interested in pursuing an accreditation status with the CAA should review carefully the CAA's Accreditation Manual and Candidacy Manual.
+Programs interested in pursuing an accreditation status with the CAA should review carefully the CAA's Accreditation Handbook.
 New graduate programs in the process of development, including new consortia, may be eligible to submit an Application for Candidacy.

 Table of Contents | Next